 WASHINGTON (AP) -- U.S. consumer spending slipped in December, as the pace of motor vehicle sales slowed and more Americans saved their money.

-The Commerce Department said Monday that consumer spending fell 0.3 percent in December, compared to a 0.5 percent increase in November.
-Cheaper gasoline and fewer auto sales accounted for most of the decline.
-Energy prices tumbled 5.2 percent in December for the sixth straight monthly decline.
+The Commerce Department says consumer spending fell 0.3 percent in December, compared to a 0.5 percent increase in November.
+Cheaper gas and fewer auto sales accounted for most of the decline.

 Personal income rose 0.3 percent in December, aided by the steady wave of hiring over the past year.
 But rather than spend those gains, consumers saved 4.9 percent of their disposable income, up from 4.3 percent in November.